For its conviviality and because it is the promise of real moments of sharing, the kitchen attracts more and more Britons.

-Indeed, the many cooking classes available in and around town would challenge both the amateur chef and the most experienced.
+Indeed, the many 'cooking classes near me' would challenge both the amateur chef and the most experienced.

 Supeprof has made the rounds of the best cooking courses in town, and now presents, to Loiners and other loyal subjects – of the crown and of the chef's table, the art of cooking in Leeds.

 No, we didn't suddenly turn restaurant critic; nor will we list any of our city's headlining eateries, save this one.
 The food there is really "rubbish", but it tastes so good and is exquisitely prepared!